ElclarkKuhu/cdn.elclark.my.id/src/posts/how-i-built-a-free-and-scalable-blog-backend-using-cloudflare-workers.md

 tags: ['Cloudflare Workers', 'SvelteKit', 'Blog', 'Backend']
 ---

-UPDATE: This post is now outdated.
+**UPDATE**: This post is now outdated.
 I've since use the good old Markdown file to store my blog post.
 New post will be coming soon.

 ## Introduction